-\ If we encounter difficulties with site initiation and patient enrollment in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected.
+\ We have experienced and may in the future encounter difficulties with site activation and patient enrollment in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected.

 The timely completion of clinical trials in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in the study until its conclusion.
-We may experience difficulties in patient enrollment in our clinical trials for a variety of reasons and have experienced site initiation delays as a result of COVID-19, including as a result of staff shortages and short-term interruptions at clinical trial sites, and the prioritization of COVID-19 research and treatment matters by hospitals and academic institutions.
-In December 2021, we announced initiation of our Phase 2b/Phase 3 clinical trial of AV-101 with a target enrollment of 200 patients in the Phase 2b portion.
-We are in the process of site activation and patient enrollment.
+We have experienced and may in the future experience difficulties in site activation delays and patient enrollment in our clinical trials for a variety of reasons as a result of staff shortages and short-term interruptions at clinical trial sites and CROs.
+We are activating new sites and enrolling patients in IMPAHCT, our ongoing Phase 2b/Phase 3 clinical trial to evaluate the safety and efficacy of different doses of AV-101 in adults with PAH with a target enrollment of 200 patients in the Phase 2b portion.
 At this time, we expect to complete patient enrollment of the Phase 2b portion of the trial in the middle of 2023 and report topline data from the Phase 2b portion of the trial in the fourth quarter of 2023 or first quarter of 2024.
-However, it is difficult to predict the timing of topline data availability with certainty due to the ongoing impacts of COVID-19 that continue to cause site activation delays for the Phase 2b portion of our trial.
+However, it is difficult to predict the timing of topline data availability with certainty due to the ongoing staff shortages and short-term interruptions at clinical trial sites and CROs that continue to cause site activation and patient enrollment delays for the Phase 2b portion of our trial.
 The Phase 2b portion of this trial is a dose-ranging trial in which pulmonary vascular resistance is the primary endpoint.
 The Phase 3 portion of the trial will be based on the optimal dose selected in the Phase 2b portion with 6MWD as the primary endpoint.
 The enrollment of patients depends on many additional factors, including:

-- size and nature of the patient population and process for identifying patients; - the severity of the disease under investigation; - the availability and efficacy of approved drugs for the disease under investigation; - the patient eligibility criteria defined in the protocol; - the impact of the ongoing COVID-19 pandemic on our ability to identify patients able to enroll in our clinical trials and the ability of enrolled patients to complete our clinical trials; - the general willingness of patients to enroll in the trial; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to trial sites; - the design of the trial;
+- size and nature of the patient population and process for identifying patients; - the severity of the disease under investigation; - the availability and efficacy of approved drugs for the disease under investigation; - the patient eligibility criteria defined in the protocol; - the impact of the ongoing COVID-19 pandemic on our ability to identify patients able to enroll in our clinical trials and the ability of enrolled patients to complete our clinical trials; - the general willingness of patients to enroll in the trial; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to trial sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience, and to obtain Investigational Review Board, or IRB, approval to conduct our trial at U.S. sites, and similar approvals at sites outside the United States; - the patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new therapies that may be approved for the indications we are investigating; - competition for patients from other investigational clinical trials in PAH being conducted at the same time as our Phase 2b/Phase 3 trial; - the clinical site's ability to obtain and maintain patient consents;

-- our ability to recruit clinical trial investigators with the appropriate competencies and experience, and to obtain Investigational Review Board, or IRB, approval to conduct our trial at U.S. sites, and similar approvals at sites outside the United States; - the patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new therapies that may be approved for the indications we are investigating; - competition for patients from other investigational clinical trials in PAH being conducted at the same time as our Phase 2b/Phase 3 trial; - the clinical site's ability to obtain and maintain patient consents; - delays in or temporary suspension of the enrollment of patients in our ongoing clinical trial due to the ongoing COVID-19 pandemic; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion, including as a result of contracting COVID-19, its variants or other health conditions or being forced to quarantine.
+- delays in or temporary suspension of the enrollment of patients in our ongoing clinical trial due to the ongoing COVID-19 pandemic; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion, including as a result of contracting COVID-19, its variants or other health conditions or being forced to quarantine.